Common Disabilities With OPERS Benefits in Ohio

-The Ohio Public Employees Retirement System does not maintain a list of “acceptable” or “recognized” disabilities that qualify OPERS participants for injury or illness benefits.
+The Ohio Public Employees Retirement System (OPERS) does not maintain a list of “acceptable” or “recognized” disabilities that qualify OPERS participants for injury or illness benefits.
 Instead, the program uses standard eligibility criteria and a battery of physical function tests to determine whether someone can receive payments because their health makes them unable to work.

 Who is eligible to apply for OPERS disability benefits in Ohio?